MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pregister_event_callback.md

 Specifies the context value from the <b>Context</b> member of the <a href="..\hdaudio\ns-hdaudio-_hdaudio_bus_interface.md">HDAUDIO_BUS_INTERFACE</a><u>, </u><a href="..\hdaudio\ns-hdaudio-_hdaudio_bus_interface_v2.md">HDAUDIO_BUS_INTERFACE_V2</a>, or <a href="..\hdaudio\ns-hdaudio-_hdaudio_bus_interface_bdl.md">HDAUDIO_BUS_INTERFACE_BDL</a> structure.

-#### - tag [out]

-Retrieves a tag value that identifies the unsolicited response.
-This parameter points to a caller-allocated UCHAR variable into which the routine writes the tag value.
-The caller should specify this tag value when programming the codec or codecs to generate the unsolicited response.
-For more information, see the following Remarks section.

 #### - routine [in]

 Function pointer to a callback routine.
 This parameter must be a valid, non-NULL function pointer of type PHDAUDIO_UNSOLICITED_RESPONSE_CALLBACK.
 For more information, see the following Remarks section.